SierraSoftworks/blog/src/posts/2017-01-26-relational-vs-document.md

 Now imagine the chaos you'd have if half of your grey cabinets were in another office and there were 100 people all trying to answer those questions.
-Even if you know which office has Charle's file, how could you possibly coordinate an efficient search for his address.
+Even if you know which office has Charlie's file, how could you possibly coordinate an efficient search for his address.

-This is exactly the problem that document databasees solve so well.
+This is exactly the problem that document databases solve so well.

 ## Schema Ownership
 Schema ownership is one of the primary practical differences between document and